 By the end of the article, you’ll have the knowledge needed to get your website up and running in no time.

-Steps for creating a nonprofit website with WordPress
+Steps for using WordPress to create a nonprofit website

 When it comes to creating a nonprofit website, there are several options on the market.
 Even with HostGator, you have a couple of different options for creating a website, including HostGator’s Website Builder and WordPress.